This is the website of Anke Eckardt.

 I have been invited for an exhibition at studioblau in the Saarländisches Künstlerhaus.
 The sound/media art exhibition will take place from 2 June - 17 July 2022.
 (Opening on 1 June 2022)

-"How Black is the Box" aesthetically questions the automatic pattern construction of AI - Artificial Intelligence by monopolistic technology industries as an instrument of power.
+"How Black is the Box" will be a new audiovisual installation that aesthetically questions the automatic pattern construction of AI - Artificial Intelligence by monopolistic technology industries as an instrument of globalised power.
 As Josephine Bosma writes, within our post-digital society the software of computing machines manifests an immense stacking or layering of histories and meaning.

-"How black is the Box" unfolds imaginary layers of these histories through audiovisual mutations between baroque ornamentation and efficient 21st century power structures.
+"How black is the Box" unfolds imaginary layers of these histories through auditive and visual mutations between ornamentation of power through repetitive patterns in the Baroque era, the efficiency of AI based 21st century patterns, and subversive strategies of patterns going beyond the binary system.

 ||| Artist Talk by Anke Eckardt at Creative Research into Sound Arts Practice (CRiSAP), University of the Arts London (click link)